titocampis/b-tool-dcompose/README.md

 As it is a very lite webserver, we do not develop to run it using docker, it will run directly from python:

-:one: Activate the python venv
+:one: Activate the python venv:
 ```bash
 source venv-name/bin/activate
 ```